 The Generosity Gap, another Barna study commissioned by Thrivent Financial, confirms that motivation matters and that it reflects spiritual maturity.
 Consider this from Changes in generosity, represent challenge, opportunity for churches:

 “Generosity is both a reflection of people’s heart and a reflection of their wisdom with money,” said Christopher Kopka, president of Thrivent Church Solutions Group.
 “Christians’ interest in generosity provides a strong base from which pastors and leaders can grow their congregants’ understanding and practice of generosity in both monetary and non-monetary ways.”

 While the study also found that giving motivations and patterns vary among age groups, perhaps a more surprising discovery was a “significant generosity-related misalignment between pastors and church attendees.”
 This misalignment surfaced in a number of questions.
 One of the more striking: “Nearly half (47 percent) of Christians surveyed agreed that it is okay for church members who volunteer extensively not to give financially; just nine percent of pastors surveyed agreed (and 85 percent disagree).”

 For churches, these findings represent not just an opportunity to grow people in their understanding of biblical stewardship, but a responsibility to help them see it as an integral part of their walk with Christ.
-To get started, check out How Do You Build a Culture of Stewardship and Creating a Culture of Generosity throughout Your Church.
+To get started, check out How Do You Build a Culture of Stewardship.